Abhishek-003/Restaurant_Management_REST_API/README.md

 - Method: DELETE
 - Purpose: Removes this user from the delivery crew group.
 Returns 200 - Success if everything is okay.
 If the user is not found, returns 404 - Not found.

+## Cart Management Endpoints
+Endpoints for managing a cart.
+It allows customers to add menu items to their cart, view the current items in the cart, and delete all items from the cart.
+The following endpoints and functionalities are available:

+### Get Cart Items
+- Endpoint: **/api/cart/menu-items**
+- Role: Customer
+- Method: GET
+- Purpose: Returns the current items in the cart for the authenticated user token.

+### Add to Cart
+- Endpoint: **/api/cart/menu-items**
+- Role: Customer
+- Method: POST
+- Purpose: Adds the menu item to the cart and sets the authenticated user as the user ID for these cart items.

+### Empty Cart
+- Endpoint: **/api/cart/menu-items**
+- Role: Customer
+- Method: DELETE
+- Purpose: Deletes all menu items created by the current user token, effectively emptying the cart.

+## Order Management Endpoints
+Endpoints for managing orders.
+It allows customers, managers, and delivery crew to perform various operations related to orders.
+The following endpoints and functionalities are available:

+### Get User Orders
+- Endpoint: **/api/orders**
+- Role: Customer
+- Method: GET
+- Purpose: Returns all orders with order items created by the current user.

+### Create Order
+- Endpoint: **/api/orders**
+- Role: Customer
+- Method: POST
+- Purpose: Creates a new order item for the current user.
+It retrieves the current cart items from the cart endpoints and adds those items to the order items table.
+Then it deletes all items from the cart for this user.

+### Get Order Items
+- Endpoint: **/api/orders/{orderId}**
+- Role: Customer
+- Method: GET
+- Purpose: Returns all items for the specified order ID.
+If the order ID doesn't belong to the current user, it displays an appropriate HTTP error status code.

+### Get All Orders
+- Endpoint: **/api/orders**
+- Role: Manager
+- Method: GET
+- Purpose: Returns all orders with order items for all users.

+### Update Order
+- Endpoint: **/api/orders/{orderId}**
+- Role: Customer
+- Method: PATCH
+- Purpose: Updates the specified order.
+A manager can use this endpoint to set a delivery crew for this order and update the order status to indicate if it is out for delivery or has been delivered.

+### Delete Order
+- Endpoint: **/api/orders/{orderId}**
+- Role: Manager
+- Method: DELETE
+- Purpose: Deletes the specified order.

+### Get Orders Assigned to Delivery Crew
+- Endpoint: **/api/orders**
+- Role: Delivery crew
+- Method: GET
+- Purpose: Returns all orders with order items assigned to the delivery crew.

+### Update Order Status (Delivery Crew)
+- Endpoint: **/api/orders/{orderId}**
+- Role: Delivery crew
+- Method: PATCH
+- Purpose: Updates the order status to indicate if it is out for delivery or has been delivered.
+The delivery crew can only update the order status and cannot modify anything else in the order.